-The Islander East pipeline project and the related Algonquin Gas Transmission facilities were approved by FERC in September 2002 (see Daily GPI, Sept.
-19, 2002), and were scheduled to be completed and in service in September 2004.
+The Islander East pipeline project and the related Algonquin Gas Transmission facilities were approved by FERC in September 2002 (see NGI, Sept.
+23, 2002), and were scheduled to be completed and in service in September 2004.
 FERC granted an extension for the project.

 The state of Connecticut initially interrupted the Islander East project by claiming that it was inconsistent with its Coastal Zone Management Act statute, which gives states the right to block projects that they view as detrimental to their coastal areas.
-But former Commerce Department Secretary Donald Evans in May 2004 overturned the state's decision (see Daily GPI, May 7, 2004).
+But former Commerce Department Secretary Donald Evans in May 2004 overturned the state’s decision (see NGI, May 10, 2004).

 The $180 million pipeline project, if built, initially would deliver 285,000 Dth/d of natural gas from New Haven, across Long Island Sound to Suffolk County (Long Island) near Yaphank, NY, with a lateral to be constructed to Calverton, NY.
 Additionally, Algonquin, a subsidiary of Spectra Energy, would loop about 13.7 miles of existing pipeline in Connecticut and add a new compressor station in Cheshire, CT.
 As a result of these upgrades in Connecticut, Algonquin would interconnect with Islander East.

 ©Copyright 2007Intelligence Press Inc. All rights reserved.
 The preceding news reportmay not be republished or redistributed, in whole or in part, in anyform, without prior written consent of Intelligence Press, Inc.